CameronHudson8/IskPrinter-Site/public/js/javascript-client/docs/AssetsApi.md

 var opts = {
-  'datasource': "tranquility", // String | The server name you would like data from 'page': 1, // Number | Which page of results to return 'token': "token_example", // String | Access token to use if unable to set a header 'userAgent': "userAgent_example", // String | Client identifier, takes precedence over headers 'xUserAgent': "xUserAgent_example" // String | Client identifier, takes precedence over User-Agent };
+  'datasource': "tranquility", // String | The server name you would like data from 'ifNoneMatch': "ifNoneMatch_example", // String | ETag from a previous request.
+A 304 will be returned if this matches the current ETag
+  'page': 1, // Number | Which page of results to return 'token': "token_example" // String | Access token to use if unable to set a header };

 var callback = function(error, data, response) {